 What is FiLMiC remote?

 FiLMiC Remote is a remote control and monitor for Filmic Pro.
-It allows you connect to another device running Filmic Pro by WiFi or Bluetooth.
-Remote enable you to control focus, exposure, white balance, torch, zoom and record operations on a number of devices running Filmic Pro, thus enabling you to operate multicam recordings.
+It allows you to connect to another device running Filmic Pro by WiFi or Bluetooth.
+Remote enables you to control focus, exposure, white balance, torch, zoom, and record operations on a few devices running Filmic Pro, thus enabling you to operate multicam recordings.

 Tosh Lubek runs an audio and video production business in the UK and has been using the Canon EOS R since it was released in the Autumn of 2018 and the Canon EOS R6 in 2020.
 He has used both cameras to shoot TV commercials broadcast on Sky TV, promotional business videos, videos of events and functions, and YouTube creator content.
 He has also won several international awards for his advertising and promotional work.
 You can meet him by visiting his “video booth” at HashTag Business Events across the country.